Your healthcare malpractice policy may no longer cover AI.

 Our assessment methodology and supporting materials are proprietary and protected as trade secrets under the Florida Uniform Trade Secrets Act.
 Sentinel responds to legal process only after providing reasonable advance notice to allow you to seek a protective order.

-What we are not, in plain terms:- Not a law firm.
+- Not a law firm.
 We do not provide legal advice.
 Engagement summaries, regulatory mappings, and findings are governance guidance, not legal counsel.
 Practices should consult qualified attorneys for legal questions.

 - Not an insurance company.
 We do not underwrite policies, settle claims, or provide insurance coverage.
 We evaluate AI exclusion exposure in your existing malpractice and cyber policies; we do not provide the policies themselves.